QMSS-GR5069-Spring2021/group-project-group-2-dl-xc-xl/README.md

 #### README.md

+##### Project Description:

+This project uses inferential model and prediction model to explain or predict the performace of drivers and constructors in the F1 race bewteen 1950 and 2010.
+The raw data and the code for preprocessing the data can be found under the "src/data" folder.
+We stored the code for feature building under the "src/features" folder, and the code for model experimentations under the "src/models" folder.
+The "src/visualizations" folder contains screenshots of the model experiments.
+Under the reports folder, you can find our analysis for all three questions below.
 Please see each subfolder for a README file.

 ## Framework of Solution